vikasachari109/quiz/git-cmds.md

 - git show COMMIT_ID // shows the changes.

 - git remote add origin URL // to connect your local repo to the remote repo using URL.

+- git clone Url // to clone the repo from remote to local.